Orient Express (roller coaster): Circuits

-The ride was broken into 3 blocks.
-Block A was the station to the top of the lift.
+The ride was broken into 4 blocks.
+The station block was the loading where one train loads and unloads.
+Block A was the start of the ride to the top of the lift.
 Block B was the top of the lift to halfway through the mid-course (C-Brake).
 Block C was from halfway through the mid-course (C-Brake) to the final brakes at the end of the ride.
 When running three trains, one would be in the station loading passengers while the second would be climbing the lift and the third was out on the track.
 As the lift train cleared the lift, the house train was released for the lift.
 This was a fast-paced operation since the car had to enter the house, unload and load all in the span of time it took a train to climb the lift.
 Shutdowns would happen when the train in the station was not dispatched causing the second train to stop in the final brakes just outside the station and in chain reaction, causing the third train to stop in the C-Brake.
 This was mainly caused by riders taking too long to exit or load in the train.

 Restart after a shutdown required the assistance of the parks' maintenance staff.
 One person would go to the manual brake release under the C brake while the other ran the control panel brake in the house.
 One train would be taken to the top of the lift and stopped.
 The second train would be stopped at the C brake before the second inverted loop.
 The third train would be in the house.
 To start the process, the C brake was pulled to release the train for the second loop.
 The lift train would be released as soon as the C block train was clear of the brake.
 Once the lift train cleared the house train was released.

 Over time only two would run at a time due to the ride's blocking system.
 If there was a backup in the station it caused a train to stop just outside the station and another train would stop halfway through the ride on the C-Brake.
 This caused the ride to shut down and the only way to get the train out of the trim brakes halfway through the ride was to have an employee climb up the C-Brake stairs and manually release the brakes.